TheSimonella/budget_tracker/README.md

 ## Export / import

 The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
 An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.
 CSV files can be uploaded using `/api/import-csv`.
 The parser attempts to detect column headers automatically and will return any unresolved rows that require manual correction.
+When uploading from the Transactions page a small progress bar indicates the upload status.

 ## Troubleshooting